thehir0/dotw/README.md

 ## List of Features:

-- No crashes or broken behaivor
 - Splash Screen for both IOS and Android
 - An entire project follows GetX architecture and state managment
 - Reasonable unit-tests for all game logic
+- Handles missing network errors
-- GitHub action is setup with formatting, lint and Android APK build
+- GitHub action is setup with formatting, lint and Android APK build/IOS build
 - Game successfully build for IOS
 - Game successfully build for Web
 - Unhandled exceptions is handled with Crashlytics
 - Localization is implemented for English and Russian languages
+- Some fancy animations
 - Custom App Icon
 - Code is neat and clear
-- Handles missing network errors

-## Installation and APK file
+## Hot to build:

 [Install APK](https://drive.google.com/file/d/1RS2A_JBjftDaJ-bfTPMNxfkvAJJBBbYU/view?usp=sharing)